kyma-project/community/concepts/modularization/README.md

 The second use case (deciding when updates should be applied) will require 2 production-grade channels with a different update schedule.
 The fast channel will get updates as soon as they are released and have passed all quality gates.
 The regular channel will get updates a few days later.
 Customers can switch the entire cluster or a particular component to the fast channel to check if the upstream changes do not cause any issues with their workload.
 Changing back to the regular channel is possible, but the module version won't be downgraded - the next version has to reach the channel to be applied.

-Moving module versions between channels should be automated as much as possible using a promotion strategy suitable for the particular version change (major/minor/patch) or priority (regular/hot-fix).
+Moving module versions between channels should be automated as much as possible using a promotion strategy suitable for the particular version change (major/minor/patch defined by [semver.org](https://semver.org/)) or priority (regular/hot-fix).

 ![](assets/release-channels.drawio.svg)